‘Queen of the South’ Star Hemky Madera on Fitness, Mental Discipline, and Longevity

 “Training clears my head,” he says.
 “It gives me structure, confidence, and a sense of control.
 It’s as much for my mind as it is for my body.”

-He also credits curiosity, creativity, and discipline for helping him stay mentally sharp between acting roles.
+He also credits curiosity, creativity, and discipline with helping him stay mentally sharp between acting roles.

 Burnout, he says, is managed by reconnecting with the parts of life that keep him grounded.